p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-To clearly show the impact of $V$ on SDW, we present simulations along the vertical path in the phase diagram, namely, fixing $U$ = $1,\ 2,\ 3,\ 4$ as shown in Fig.\ \ref{fig3}(b).
-The behavior of spin correlation shows common features but also considerable differences in different $U$.
-The strength of spin correlation varies under different $U$, and increases with the increase of $U$, which is consistent with the variation of $d$-wave with $U$.
-As $V$ is enhanced, the strength of spin correlation shows two types of changes: (i) in the weak coupling regime ($U = 1,\ 2$), the strength of spin correlation remains basically unchanged at low $V$, but slightly decreases at large $V$; (ii) in the intermediate coupling regime ($U = 3,\ 4$), the spin correlation remains basically unchanged as $V$ changes.
-This indicates that spin correlation is not affected by the change of $V$, which is similar to the $d$-wave, some extent proves the correctness of the antiferromagnetic spin fluctuations as the pairing glue of superconductivity \cite{Dahm2009-wg,Dong2022-xh}.
-Especially, SDW neither change with $V$, but is related to the parameters of coupling strength $U$ and doping concentration $\delta$.
+We also studied the spin density correlation in the particle-hole channel, which reflects the magnetic property of the system.
+We defined the spin structure factor as $N_{S}({\bf k}) = (1/N)\sum_{i,j} \mbox{exp}[i{\bf k}({\bf r}_i-{\bf r}_j)]\, \langle {\bf S}_i \cdot{\bf S}_j \rangle,$ and ${\bf S}_i$ the spin operator at site $i$.
+At half filling or near half filling, the attractive Hubbard model is dominated by the ($\pi$, $\pi$) CDW.
+In contrast, a predominant positive $U > 0$ is expected to support the ($\pi$, $\pi$) SDW.
+We analyze the characteristic of spin structure factor $N_{S}({\bf k})$ in momentum space at $\delta$ = 0.125 with $U = 4$ and $V= -1.0$, as shown in Fig.\ \ref{fig3}(a).
+The SDW order, characterized by the momentum ($\pi$, $\pi$), leds to a long-range order of staggered spin density in real space.
+To clearly show the impact of $V$ on SDW, we present the simulations of $N_{S}({\bf k})$ at $\delta$ = 0.125 as a function of $V$, namely, fixing $U$ = $1,\ 2,\ 3,\ 4$ as shown in Fig.\ \ref{fig3}(b).
+The strength of spin correlation increases with the increase of $U$, which is consistent with the variation of $d$-wave pairing with $U$.
+As $V$ is enhanced, the strength of spin correlation remains basically unchanged at small $V$, but slightly decreases at large $V$.
+Such behavior indicates that the spin correlation is not significantly affected by the change of $V$, which is again similar to the behavior of the $d$-wave pairing in the intermediate coupling regime, to some extent proves the validness of the antiferromagnetic spin fluctuations as the pairing glue of the $d$-wave superconductivity \cite{Dahm2009-wg,Dong2022-xh}.

+As demonstrated in Fig.\ \ref{fig3}(c) and (d), we can approximately determined $U_c$ from the crossing point of the scaled spin structure factor $N_{S}({\bf k}_{\rm max})L^{\frac{2\beta}{\nu}}/N$ obtained for different lattice sizes L at $\delta$ $\sim$ 0.125 with $V = 0$ and $V = -1.0$, separately.
+The critical value $U = U_c$ represents a quantum phase transition of the system from a metal phase to the SDW phase.
+The critical exponents $\nu$ and $\beta$ in the scaling law are determined by collapsing the scaled $N_{S}({\bf k})$ arising from different sizes (inset of Fig.\ \ref{fig3}(c) and (d)), consistent with previous research in square-lattice \cite{Otsuka2020-wc}.
+We found that at $V = 0$ and $V = -1.0$, the critical interactions are $U_c \simeq 1.7$ and $U_c \simeq$ 2.4 respectively, indicating that, in the presence of an attractive $V$, the system requires a larger critical $U$ to cause the phase transition.